pyOpenSci/pyopensci.github.io/_pages/packaging-resources.md

 ## Python packaging 101

-Beginner-friendly Python packaging tutorials that will take you through the full process of creating a Python package following modern best practices.
+Beginner-friendly Python packaging tutorials that will take you through the full process of creating a Python package, following modern best practices.

 <div class="tutorial__container">